robt1019/angular-tech-test/README.md

 Few notes on the app:

 * UI : You can use Bootstrap, Material, ...
 Or build something from scratch.
-* Use best practices in writing JavaScript / Coffeescript, CSS, and HTML.
+* Use best practices in writing JavaScript / Typescript, CSS, and HTML.
-* Write clearly and use proper MVC structure to write the application.
+* Write clearly and use a proper structure to write the application.

 We could be sneaky and not say anything else, but here's some things we're looking to see: